mvasinek/om38to13/README.md

     `python3 om38to13.py filter variants.smap -o variants.filtered.smap`
   - View - operation searches for the input interval and prints all the information to the console.
     `python3 view chr1:1000000-2000000`
+* The application assumes that the path to the om38to13.py file and to the interval data directory is the same.
+If the user needs to separate the python script from the data, they can specify the path to the data directory using:
+    `python om38to13.py -w data_directory ...`
+* To specify a minimum distance from the translocation breakpoint, default distance = 10,000:
+    `python om38to13.py -d distance ...`

 # Web app
 * Offers simple user interface accessible online.